alexmiller63/ChannelDial/README.md

 A future implementation may use Laravel and MySQL to provide searching, filtering, community submissions, verification, moderation, and other features.

+Future versions may also use hashtag metering to discourage search spam.
+Contributors could submit many relevant hashtags, while only a limited number become searchable immediately.
+Additional hashtags could become active gradually, allowing time for moderation without permanently limiting legitimate channels to a small number of discovery terms.

 The public interface should remain simple.
 People should not need to understand Git, GitHub, pull requests, or software development merely to find or suggest a channel.

 GitHub can support the open-source project behind the scenes while ChannelDial provides an ordinary, accessible website for everyone else.